Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Lung cancer.md

 	2. Blocks Ach
 	3. Lambert-Eaton syndrom

+---

 ### Non-small cell lung cancer
 Non-small cell lung cancer is the most common (85%), and it *can* be resected.
 It has a better progrnosis compared to [[#Small cell lung cancer]].
 It has three main types:
 1. Squamous Cell Carcinoma
 2. Adenocarcinoma
 3. Large-cell Carcinoma

+### Squamous Cell Carcinoma
+This occurs due to *hilar mass arising from bronchus*.
+It is common in **male smokers**.
+Key pathologies include:
+1. Keratin production ("pearls") by tuor cells
+2. Intercellular desosomes ("intercellular bridges")

+It can creat PTHrP, leading to:
+1. Hypercalcemia
+2. Bone and abdominal pain, confusion

 > [!Important]
 - Most deadly cancer, second most likely cancer